Heel Edge Blisters: Don’t Let Them Trick You

 Heel edge blisters occur around the heel’s rim.
-They’re caused by an irritation to the skin where your shoe's innersole or orthotic meets the side of the shoe.
+They’re caused by blister-causing forces to your skin where your insole (or orthotic) meets the side of the shoe.

-As your blister fills with fluid, weightbearing pressure pushes the blister fluid upwards - to an area where there's less pressure.
+As your blister fills with fluid, weightbearing pressure pushes the blister fluid upwards – to an area where there’s less pressure.
 This can trick you into thinking the blister is caused by something higher up the side of the heel.
-But it's not.
-It''s caused at that innersole/shoe junction.
+But it’s not.
+They’re caused at that insole/shoe junction.

 Preventing heel edge blisters is all about two things:

 - Reducing pressure from the heel cup of the insole or orthotic

 - Reducing friction levels at that junction